 The Dune Preserve

 For larger groups dining, there are secluded perches at either of The Dune.
 These perches have that ever-cool Bankie Banx style, and are open-air looking out to the sea.

 It is a funky-cool natural setting, made of findings from the sea.
 Bankie Banx is a true pioneer and his Dune Preserve is a hallmark when it comes to Anguilla beach bars.
-Open for lunch, late night drinks and live music, Bankie's genious creation is the core of many timeless moments shared by locals and travellers alike.
+Open for drinks and live music, Bankie's genious creation is the core of many timeless moments shared by locals and travellers alike.

-Drop in for lunch and it's not uncommon that you will have a chance to hang with the legend himself...
+Drop in for a drink and it's not uncommon that you will have a chance to hang with the legend himself...

 Louise Standing with the Legend Bankie

-Before dining, be sure to explore every nook and cranny of The Dune, climb up the historic wooden stairs and walk around the iconic restaurant.
+Be sure to explore every nook and cranny of The Dune, climb up the historic wooden stairs and walk around the iconic beach bar.